bludit/documentation-english/content/add-a-read-more-link/index.md

 <!-- Position: 3 -->
 <!-- Date: 2017-08-24 22:00:00 -->
 ---
-You can split the content of the page adding the tag `<!-- pagebreak -->` beteween the contest to split.
+You can split the content of the page adding the tag `<!-- pagebreak -->` between the content to split.

 ![Read more link](https://df6m0u2ovo2fu.cloudfront.net/images/documentation-english/read-more-link.png)